Welpyes/Welpyes-Dotfiles/README.md

 #### you NEED to have the latest [Powershell](https://github.com/PowerShell/PowerShell) for this install to work

-Run this command to an elevated Powershell tab
+Run this command on an elevated Powershell tab
 ```
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```